frutiemax92/YAT/README.md

 - `urls` : contains the public urls that point to the TAR files in the form of WebDataset
 - `pretrained_model_path` : a path to the model that will get trained that is part of the pipeline.
 This is used when you want to start from a finetuned model and use the default pipeline.

+## About this repository

+This is a personal project for experimenting with training diffusion models as I like to know what is going on under the hood and apply some modifications to my personal preferences.
+I do not garantee the best results out of this project, use it at your own risk!